 About Our Coaches

-Cheryl Canada, a 2006 graduate of Quinnipiac, will begin her seventh season with the bobcats.
+Cheryl Canada, a 2006 graduate of Quinnipiac, will begin her eight season with the bobcats.
 Coach Canada’s primary responsibilities has focused on the team’s attack.
 A former four-year stand-out for the Bobcats as a forward, Canada mentored 2013 Metro Atlantic Athletic Conference (MAAC) Player of the Year and Offensive Player of the Year Jess Rusin, All-MAAC forward Danielle Allan as well as All-NEC stand-out Katie Notarianni ’12.
 In addition to her work with the forwards, Canada’s other responsibilities include daily practice design for Quinnipiac goalkeepers, which included 2012 Northeast Conference Goalkeeper of the Year Nicole Lewis and 2013 MAAC Goalkeeper of the Year Megan Conaboy, who will return for her junior season in 2014.
 A forward for Quinnipiac, Canada was proficient at the right wing and was known for her powerful cross ball as well as her speed in transition.
 During her time as a Bobcat, Quinnipiac won the 2003 Northeast Conference Championship and competed in the NCAA Division I play-in game.
 Prior to returning to Quinnipiac, Canada was an Assistant Field Hockey Coach at North Branford (Conn.)
 High School, where she also attended, for field hockey and lacrosse in 2005-07.
 While coaching the North Branford field hockey team, they captured the 2006 Class S State Championship, their first state title in 30 years.
 In 2007-08 Canada served as the first assistant for the University of Rochester in Rochester, N.Y.
 In 2012, Canada earned her USA Field Hockey Level 2 certification.
 She has been involved with the USA Field Hockey for the past six years serving as a coach for the Futures Program.
 For the past 3 years, Canada has served as Head Field Hockey Coach and Site Director for the Connecticut U19, U16 and U14 site.

 Debbie Bell is an assistant coach at Columbia.
 Bell comes to Columbia from Manhattanville College where she served as an assistant coach the last two seasons.
 While there, she worked with the forwards and helped Manhattanville emerge as one of the top offenses in the country.
 Bell also was the recruiting coordinator and film analyst for the program.